A note on the exact simulation of a random eigenvalue of a GUE matrix: Generating random variates with squared Hermite densities

 and using the fact that $\phi_n^2$ can be computed in $O(n)$ time with the recurrence for $H_n$ explained above, and that one can sample from $h_n/\int h_n$ in constant time using algorithm 2 (cf. \ref{bonangen}), we conclude that

 It then follows from lemmas \ref{vverror} and \ref{bonanintegral} that $\E\{T_1\}=O(n^{2/3})$, and, in turn, that this refined algorithm is sublinear with an expected runtime of the same order.
-On the other hand, replacing $f_n$ with $0$ and $\epsilon^+$ with $\phi_n^2$ reduces the algorithm above to algorithm 2 and yields a proof that the latter runs in linear expected time.
+On the other hand, replacing $f_n$ with $0$ and $\epsilon^+$ with $\phi_n^2$ reduces the above algorithm to algorithm 2 and shows that the latter runs in linear expected time.